griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

   vertical tension.
 Some other advantages not captured by process of sliding joins is the reduction of out-of-plane stresses generated from PF coils fields of the TF corners.
-Finally, although the increase of resistive power dissipation is took into account <em>PROCESS</em>, the technical feasibility of sliding joints with superconducting magnets is not assessed.
-The joint option can by selected by <em>i_cp_joints</em> switch:
+Finally, although the increase of resistive power dissipation is took into account in <em>PROCESS</em>, the technical feasibility of sliding joints with superconducting magnets is not addressed.
+The joint option can by selected by following switch:
 </p>

 - <p style='text-align: justify;'>